PaddlePaddle/book/06.label_semantic_roles/README.en.md

 However, a deep LSTM network increases the number of nonlinear steps the gradient has to traverse when propagated back in depth.
 As a result, while LSTMs of 4 layers can be trained properly, those with 4-8 have much worse performance.
 Conventional LSTMs prevent backpropagated errors from vanishing and exploding by introducing shortcut connections to skip the intermediate nonlinear layers.
 Therefore, deep LSTMs can consider shortcut connections in depth as well.

-The operation of a single LSTM cell contain 3 parts: (1) input-to-hidden: map input $x$ to the input of the forget gates, input gates, memory cells and output gates by linear transformation (i.e., matrix mapping); (2) hidden-to-hidden: calculate forget gates, input gates, output gates and update memory cell, this is the main part of LSTMs; (3)hidden-to-output: this part typically involves an activation operation on hidden states.
+A single LSTM cell has three operations:

+1. input-to-hidden: map input $x$ to the input of the forget gates, input gates, memory cells and output gates by linear transformation (i.e., matrix mapping);
+2. hidden-to-hidden: calculate forget gates, input gates, output gates and update memory cell, this is the main part of LSTMs;
+3. hidden-to-output: this part typically involves an activation operation on hidden states.
 Based on the stacked LSTMs, we add a shortcut connection: take the input-to-hidden from the previous layer as a new input and learn another linear transformation.

-Fig.3 illustrate the final stacked recurrent neural networks.
+Fig.3 illustrates the final stacked recurrent neural networks.

 <p align="center">
 <img src="./image/stacked_lstm_en.png" width = "40%"  align=center><br>